FAQ

 Q. What documentation do I need to provide to get the Mark?

-Most of the evidence you need is contained in your constitution and your most recent set of final accounts.
+Most of the evidence you need is contained in your constitution and your most recent set of year-end or final accounts, typically filed at Companies House/FSA/Charities Commission.
 We would also like to see an example of any externally verified evidence to show that your organisation is meeting its social or environmental objectives.

 Q. Do I need to provide separate pieces of externally verified evidence to show that my organisation is measuring both its social and environmental impact?

-No, whichever type of impact is most relevant to your organisation and its objectives.
+No, we suggest that you provide whichever type of impact is most relevant to your organisation and its objectives.

 Q. How much of my total income needs to be from trading?